S4C: 1993–2007

 On 1 June 1993, S4C introduced a new series of idents, which depicted inanimate objects as having characteristics of dragons (such as flight or breathing fire), as a reference to the red dragon on the flag of Wales.
 In June 1995, the channel introduced a new logo (in the Futura typeface) replaces the original serif logo, featuring a tilde representing a dragon with a flame next to the "C" as if were breathing fire.
 The addition of such a symbol would reflect "Welsh heritage and culture" and that the flame was "cheap to reproduce".
-The symbol worked both in red and black and white settings, something the previous logo didn't.
+The symbol worked both in red and black and white settings, something the previous logo did not.
 The idents were designed, created, and directed by Charlotte Castle, Brian Eley, and Martin Lambie-Nairn.